jjvanzon/Circular-Language-Spec/constructs-drafts/text-code/literals/literals-loose-ideas.md

 The handy thing about literals, is that they can easily be cut and pasted, and typed in in one blow.

-The dowside is, that you have to know the exact syntax, to be able to type it in.
+The dowside is, that you might know the exact syntax, to be able to type it in.
 Interpreting a literal happens more intuitive, though, and you do not necessarily need to know the exact syntax for that.

 But next to literals you might need buttons and options and stuff, in order to be able to use all options without knowing any syntax through a graphical user interface.